MbeHenri/openmrs-esm-opencare-app/README.md

 The OpenMRS Opencare application (micro front-end)

-This repository provides a starting point for creating your own [OpenMRS Microfrontend](https://wiki.openmrs.org/display/projects/OpenMRS+3.0%3A+A+Frontend+Framework+that+enables+collaboration+and+better+User+Experience).
+This repository provides a starting point for creating a [OpenMRS Microfrontend](https://wiki.openmrs.org/display/projects/OpenMRS+3.0%3A+A+Frontend+Framework+that+enables+collaboration+and+better+User+Experience).

 For more information, please see the